raspberrypilearning/ML-image-detection-starter/en/step_2.md

 ---
 title: Tip
 ---
-Try not to sit too still if you are in the shot — if you are too still, the Teachable Machine might recognise you instead of the thing that you are holding up!
+Try not to sit too still if you are in the shot — if you are too still, Teachable Machine might recognise you instead of the thing that you are holding up!

 --- /collapse ---